Career-Track Faculty Search Process

 - When initial terms are reached, document preliminary agreement of terms either with an informal e-mail or with a provisional offer letter.
-Department faculty affairs staff should assist.
+Department/school faculty affairs staff should assist.

 - Approval to hire and fund temporary faculty starts with the soft money budget request, usually done in late spring in conjunction with budget process for upcoming fiscal year.

 - The department chair/school director requests approval to hire a temporary faculty member with the Prior Approval Request (PAR).